-Currently, it is believed that companies which could supply forgings for RPVs include:
+Currently, it is believed that companies which could supply very large forgings for RPVs include:

-- Mitsubishi Heavy Ind.
-(Japan): rings and heads. - Japan Steel Works (JSW) (Japan): rings and heads. - Creusot Forge (Le Creusot, France): rings and heads. - Doosan Heavy Industries and Construction, Ltd. (Korea): rings and heads. - Skoda (Czech R): rings and heads. - OMZ (Russia): rings and heads. - China First Heavy Industries (China): rings and heads.
+- Japan Steel Works (JSW) (Japan): all forgings for rings and heads. - Doosan Heavy Industries and Construction, Ltd. (Korea): all forgings for rings and heads. - OMZ (Russia): all forgings for rings and heads. - Sfarsteel's Creusot Forge (Le Creusot, France): some forgings for rings and heads. - China First Heavy Industries (China): some forgings for rings and heads.

-The following companies can manufacture RPVs using the above forgings:
+Also, the following companies can manufacture RPVs using the above forgings:

 - Mitsubishi Heavy Industries, Ltd. (Japan)

 - Areva NP (France, Germany)

 - Doosan Heavy Industries & Construction (South Korea)

 - Ansaldo (Italy)

-- Skoda (Czech Republic)